 litellm is an open-source Python library that provides a unified interface to call over 100 different LLM APIs (like OpenAI, Anthropic, and VertexAI) using the same input/output format.
 The package is extremely popular, boasting over 480M lifetime downloads.

 On March 24th, new versions of litellm were uploaded to PyPI - litellm 1.82.7 and 1.82.8.
 This version contains a malicious payload in both proxy_server.py file and litellm_init.pth.
-This compromise is probably a direct result of litellm‘s usage of trivy in their CI/CD, which was also compromised recently.

 The C2 addresses and payload have exact similarities to the payload seen on recent TeamPCP npm libraries compromise, containing the same python backdoor script.